OpenDataforWeb3/Resources/CONTRIBUTING.md

 - We are using [discord](https://discord.gg/havA38Xa7q) for the community and general coordination.

-- We are testing out [Dework](https://app.dework.xyz/opendata-community.) for task management

 - And we are using [this Github repo](https://github.com/OpenDataforWeb3/Resources) for contributions and building in public.

 - You can find our calendar of meetings and events [here](https://calendar.google.com/calendar/u/0/embed?src=698a35b1c1a24bdae78f30cbe3fc081c5fbb681c748a45df61040c6e6f26c932@group.calendar.google.com&ctz=America/Los_Angeles)